 Affiliate marketing is quite convenient and flexible, more suited to freelancers who like working from home.
-As a freelance affiliate marketer, you don’t have to follow strict schedules.
+As a freelance marketer, you don’t have to follow strict schedules.

-Moreover, there is no startup fee and you don’t need financial support to keep your business running.
+Moreover, there is no startup fee, and you don’t need financial support to keep your business running.
 The performance will decide your reward.

 The more you put into it, the better you’ll get.
 Unlike full-time employment, it depends upon your interest how much you want to earn.

 If you have decided to try affiliate marketing with free traffic, you need to learn the basics of SEO.
 With proper SEO, well-researched keywords, and clean link-building practices, you can create a helpful resource for people where they can find all product-related information.

 If you want to speed up your results, then you need to focus on paid traffic.
 In this case, you’ll need to choose an offer, understand where the potential customers are, and finally market the offer via paid ads on this channel.